-Watching the video above, it looks like a first person shooter video game, only it’s completely real.
+Watching the video below, it looks like a first person shooter video game, only it’s completely real.

 This trend isn’t all that surprising.
 Cameras have gotten smaller, lighter, better, and cheaper over the years and social media thrives on pictures and videos of “extreme” things.